MAmouzouvi/UBC_X-plore/README.md

 ## Phase 4
-Loaded Makafui Amouzouvi from ./data/studentRoom.json Thu Aug 11 18:20:09 PDT 2022
+Loaded Makafui Amouzouvi from ./data/studentRoom.json

+Thu Aug 11 18:20:09 PDT 2022
-A course was added to the course room offered Courses Thu Aug 11 18:20:09 PDT 2022
+A course was added to the course room offered Courses

+Thu Aug 11 18:20:09 PDT 2022
-A course was added to the course room offered Courses Thu Aug 11 18:20:09 PDT 2022
+A course was added to the course room offered Courses

+Thu Aug 11 18:20:09 PDT 2022
-A course was added to the course room offered Courses Thu Aug 11 18:20:09 PDT 2022
+A course was added to the course room offered Courses

+Thu Aug 11 18:20:09 PDT 2022
-A course was added to the course room offered Courses Thu Aug 11 18:20:09 PDT 2022
+A course was added to the course room offered Courses

+Thu Aug 11 18:20:09 PDT 2022
-A course was added to the course room offered Courses Thu Aug 11 18:20:15 PDT 2022
+A course was added to the course room offered Courses

+Thu Aug 11 18:20:15 PDT 2022
-A course was added to the course room student's course room Thu Aug 11 18:20:15 PDT 2022
+A course was added to the course room student's course room

+Thu Aug 11 18:20:15 PDT 2022
-A course was added to the course room student's course room Thu Aug 11 18:20:15 PDT 2022
+A course was added to the course room student's course room

-A course was added to the course room student's course room Thu Aug 11 18:20:15 PDT 2022
+Thu Aug 11 18:20:15 PDT 2022
-A course was added to the course room student's course room Thu Aug 11 18:20:15 PDT 2022
+A course was added to the course room student's course room

-A maintenance request was submitted to the maintenanceRequestRoom Thu Aug 11 18:20:15 PDT 2022
+Thu Aug 11 18:20:15 PDT 2022
-A maintenance request was submitted to the maintenanceRequestRoom Thu Aug 11 18:20:15 PDT 2022
+A course was added to the course room student's course room

-A maintenance request was submitted to the maintenanceRequestRoom Thu Aug 11 18:20:15 PDT 2022
+Thu Aug 11 18:20:15 PDT 2022
 A maintenance request was submitted to the maintenanceRequestRoom

+Thu Aug 11 18:20:15 PDT 2022
+A maintenance request was submitted to the maintenanceRequestRoom

+Thu Aug 11 18:20:15 PDT 2022
+A maintenance request was submitted to the maintenanceRequestRoom

+Thu Aug 11 18:20:15 PDT 2022
+A maintenance request was submitted to the maintenanceRequestRoom

+## Reflections

+My UML has so many associations so if I had time, I would have created an Interface or abstract class and refactor similar behaviors together